laurencelundblade/t_cose/CONTRIBUTING.md

 is high-quality, tested commercial code.
 No one pays me for this and there is no team or company behind this.

-Here's a few notes on getting PR's merged:
+Here's a few notes on getting PRs merged:

 * Only change what you need to.
 Don't beautify code that is not related to your change.
 Don't adjust tabs and spaces.
 Don't fix